CBD for Meditation: The Perfect Combo for Calm

 CBD Strength for Meditation

-When taking any new supplement, it’s good to start low and work your way up.
+When taking any new compound, it’s good to start low and work your way up.
 When taking drops or capsules you may not feel the effects immediately; it may take a week or two for you to notice a difference.
 If you start with 1/2 dropper CBD and feel the same after two weeks, then try increasing your dose to 1 dropper CBD.
-If you’re taking capsules, you might want to take one in the morning, and one at night.
+If you're taking capsules, you might want to take one in the morning, and one at night.